morfeyc/LeashedTameablesTeleportFix/README.md

 # LeashedCatTeleportFix

-This plugin fixes a bug in minkraft that caused cats to teleport to players despite the fact that they were leashed
+This plugin fixes a bug in Minecraft that caused cats to teleport to players despite the fact that they were leashed